basemprince/pogo-pvp-assistant/README.md

 * <del> Add drop down menu for modifying the fast move, that would update the charge move counts accordingly
 * <del> Find a way to keep track of when pokemon faint
 * Improve pokemon switch detection
-* Add "update" button for moveset/cups to the UI.
+* <del> Add "update" button for moveset/cups to the UI.
 Add cooldown timer to avoid hitting the request limit
-* Implement debugging window for ROIs
+* <del> Implement debugging window for ROIs
 * Create a section for current pokemons analytics: who wins CMP, damage % for each charge move, battle ratings in each shield scenario

 # Installation